janekfleper/typst-fancy-units/docs/manual.typ

         The separator to join the number and the unit.

         After the number and the unit are parsed and formatted they are joined by the separator.
-        A small horizontal space is the only reasonable choice here.
+        A small horizontal space is probably the only reasonable choice here.

-        By default the separator stored in the `fancy-units-state` will be used.
+        By default the separator stored in the `fancy-units-state` will be used, see @configuration for the details.
       ],
       types: ("auto", "content"),
       default: "auto"